haproxytech/dataplaneapi/README.md

   -i, --show-system-info                           Show system info on info endpoint -f=                                              Path to the dataplane configuration file
       --userlist-file=                             Path to the dataplaneapi userlist file.
 By default userlist is read from HAProxy conf.
 When specified userlist would be read from this file
+      --fid=                                       Path to file that will dataplaneapi use to write its id (not a pid) that was given to him after joining a cluster
+  -p, --maps-dir=                                  Path to maps directory (default: /etc/haproxy/maps)
+      --update-map-files                           Flag used for syncing map files with runtime maps values --update-map-files-period=                   Elapsed time in seconds between two maps syncing operations (default: 10)

 Logging options:
       --log-to=[stdout|file]                       Log target, can be stdout or file (default: stdout)